Published 15 Aug 2023

 Mystery shoppers are usually asked to observe the physical features of an establishment—location, signs, parking, cleanliness, ambiance—and provide feedback.
 This helps determine if an establishment is on-brand and aligned with overarching business goals.

 How the staff interacts with guests and customers, the employees present, and the overall treatment that the mystery shopper receives from the establishment are usually recorded on the mystery shopping checklists to assess if the service provided in an establishment is meeting business expectations and following protocol.

 Goods and services

-Mystery shopping checklists ultimately will ask the mystery shopper questions that help assess the quantity and quality of products and services offered at establishments.
+Mystery shopping checklists ultimately will inquire such mystery shopper questions to help assess the quantity and quality of products and services offered at establishments.
 Feedback from mystery shoppers can provide a unique perspective on the level of quality currently available and can be an opportunity for the business to determine strengths and opportunities for improvement on goods and services.

 Types of Mystery Shopping

 Since mystery shopping is a legitimate market research activity, organizations typically outsource their secret shoppers from credible mystery shopping companies.
 Depending on the industry and scope of work, listed below are three of the most common types of mystery shopping jobs in today’s global marketplace:

 Hotel Mystery Shopping